Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/emily-works/LOTR/project-description.md

 ### Words by Character

-The dataset concerned with the number of words spoken by each character contains the number of words spoken by each character in the three volumes of Lord of the Rings.
+This dataset is concerned with the number of words spoken contains the number of words spoken by each character in all three volumes of Lord of the Rings.
 The dataset was created by counting the number of words spoken by each character in the novels, and is available in the project folder under the name `WordsByCharacter.csv`.

 The creator of this dataset is **FSharpAdvent** (on GitHub).
-All information about, as well as the dataset can be found here:
+All information about it, as well as the original dataset can be found here:
 <https://github.com/MokoSan/FSharpAdvent/blob/master/Data>.

 The data is organized in a tabular format, with each row representing a